threeday0905/perrier/README.md

 - combine different config files in different situations
 - merge multi config file in one shot

-#### Powerful JSONloader
+#### Powerful JSON Loader
 - you can leave comment on JSON file
 - you can add template string on JSON file, and replace automatically
-- you link other config file on JSON field, and load automatically
+- you can link other config file on JSON field, and load automatically

 ---
 ### Usage